Fragmentation (noun) is defined as the process or state of breaking or being broken into small or separate parts.

 These low vibrational, fragmented life experiences and feelings keep us from experiencing and expressing our true nature and highest potential which comes from the love of creation; we are all an extension of that same love and are all fully encompassed in that love.
 Once you begin inner healing, you may notice entire aspects of yourself are repressed and hidden away.
 This will either intrigue you or scare the living shit out of you, for lack of better terms and to be completely honest.

-In Shamanism, they believe that one cannot feel complete, whole or truly happy until lost aspects of self are returned to the physical body.
+In Shamanism, it is believed that one cannot feel complete, whole or truly happy until lost aspects of self are returned to the physical body.
 I personally believe this to be true as well.

 Mild fragmentation, on a soul level, happens when we overly identify with our ego; the “self” that is not actually us but acts as us in physical reality through (over) identification with it.
 The purpose of our ego is to protect us; make sure all of our basic needs are met and that we have a sense of belonging and groundedness.
 That is why fragmentation for a childhood abuse victim makes complete sense.
 An overactive ego, for example, would serve you well if you were being chased by a tiger and were threatened with the prospect of dying but not so much if you are in a simple debate with someone who has a differing view than you.